9QIX/Google-Cybersecurity-Certification-Notes/III. Connect and Protect - Networks and Network Security/Week 4/III. Network hardening.md

 - **[[Patch Updates]]:** Regularly updating network components and systems to address security vulnerabilities.
 - **[[Server Backups]]:** Creating and maintaining backups of critical network servers and data.

-Earlier, you learned that a log is a record of events that occur within an organization's systems. **[[Network log analysis]]** is the process of examining network logs to identify events of interest.
+Earlier, you learned that a log is a record of events that occur within an organization's systems. **[[Network Log Analysis]]** is the process of examining network logs to identify events of interest.
 Security teams use a log analyzer tool or a Security Information and Event Management tool, also known as a SIEM, to conduct network log analysis.

 A **[[SIEM tool]]** is an application that collects and analyzes log data to monitor critical activities in an organization.
 It gathers security data from a network and presents that data on a single dashboard.
 The dashboard interface is sometimes called a single pane of glass.